Virgin Mobile goes iPhone-only, offers a year of service for $1

 The Baggizmo Wiseward is more than a wallet

-In attempt to woo customers away from competitors, Virgin Mobile today announced a deal with Apple which will see it transitioning to become an iPhone-only carrier.
-To kick off this change, the company also introduced a limited time promotion that will see it giving away a year’s worth of unlimited talk, text and data for only a dollar.
+In attempt to woo customers away from competitors, Virgin Mobile USA today announced a deal that will see it transitioning to become an iPhone-only carrier.
+The company is also partnering with Apple to activate Virgin’s services in Apple’s stores.
+To kick off this change, Virgin introduced a limited time promotion that will see it giving away a year’s worth of unlimited talk, text and data for only a dollar.

 There are a few caveats to this deal, of course.